nerdocs/conjunto/README.md

 Conjunto is a Django application framework using [HTMX](https://htmx.org), [tabler.io](https://tabler.io), [crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) and more.

 ## Installation
-You can install the package by using pip:
+You can install the package by using pip (best using a virtualenv):

 ```bash
 pip install conjunto